 Ideally, birthdays and anniversaries are a time to celebrate.
-We pause and commemorate milestones with friends and loved ones, chips and dip, perhaps some cake.
+We pause and commemorate milestones with friends and loved ones over a pint or three of our favorite ice cream.
+We smile.
+We eat some cake.
 Well, not this time.
-January 21, 2016, will mark six years since the Supreme Court’s disastrous Citizens United vs. Federal Election Comission decision—you know, the one that gave rise to super PACs and secret unlimited and unregulated political donations that undermine our democracy.
+January 21, 2018, will mark eight years since the Supreme Court’s disastrous Citizens United vs. Federal Election Commission decision—you know, the one that gave rise to super PACs and secret unlimited and unregulated political donations that undermine our democracy.
 And no one, save perhaps for the crazy-wealthy donors the decision favored, and the politicians who love them, will be breaking out the confetti.

 The Birth of the Super PAC

 Citizens United is not the first Supreme Court ruling to tackle the role of money in politics.
 Back in 1976, Buckley v.
 Valeo set the stage for the current debate, when the Supreme Court declared for the first time that spending money on candidates or campaigns is a form of protected free speech.
 Citizens United doubled down on that disputed concept and then, for good measure, did away with many of the remaining restrictions on spending.
 Thanks to Citizens United, corporations and individuals can now blow as much money as they want on campaigns, provided that the cash is not given directly to candidates.
 And that, friends, is how super PACs (political action committees: essentially giant multi-tentacled, money-gobbling operations) were born and came to dominate our political landscape.